Egham: Museum

-Egham Museum is a small museum based in the Literary Institute, telling the story of the region from pre-history to the present day.
+The Egham Museum is a small museum based in the Literary Institute, telling the story of the region from pre-history to the present day.

+The museum was established in 1968 as part of an independent community movement in response to developments and demolitions along the High Street.
+It covers the wider area of the previous Egham Urban District, including Egham, Egham Hythe, Englefield Green, Thorpe, and Virginia Water.
+As well as the more well known local stories, such as Magna Carta and Royal Holloway, the Egham Museum also features information about the area's entire past, from prehistoric to the present day.

+The museum hosts workshops in schools across the catchment, has an active digital and outreach offer, and contains a large collection of artefacts, thousands of which are not on display.

 Transport

 Egham railway station is on the railway lines from London Waterloo station to Reading and Weybridge.
 Passenger services are operated by South Western Railway.
 Egham has three level crossings.
 Two bus routes connect the town and Royal Holloway to Staines-upon-Thames, Windsor and London Heathrow Airport.

 Education

 Strode's College is an institution in Egham dating back to 1706 and was a grammar school before being designated a sixth form college in 1975.

 Royal Holloway, University of London is south of Egham along the A30 road at Englefield Green.
 It provided accommodation for London 2012 competitors who competed at Eton Dorney.

 The Magna Carta School, formerly Hythe County Secondary and Egham Hythe Secondary Modern, is a comprehensive school in Egham Hythe.
 ACS International Schools has a campus in Egham.